Zedrazer/terraform-plan-summariser-action/README.md

 GitHub Action that takes a json based terraform plan output file as an input, and outputs a markdown based summary of the plan to the GitHub Actions Job Summary window

-The Action is also capable of sending an alert to an MS Teams channel if required (see notes below)

 ## Usage

 A json based terraform plan output file must first be output from a terraform plan command, as well as the directory in which the plan file has been produced in the checked out repository.
 A simple example of usage can be defined as follows: